Trail map information

 Trans Canada Trail

-The East Shore segment of the Trans Canada Trail begins in Kootenay Bay.
-The traveler, after enjoying the free Kootenay Lake Ferry will
+Trailforks link Trans Canada Trail The East Shore segment of the Trans Canada Trail begins in Kootenay Bay.
+The traveler, after enjoying the free

 Woodlot Trail

-This hiking/biking trail can be accessed from the bottom at the second corner of Peter’s Rd in Crawford Bay.
-You can hike (or ride) up
+Trailforks link Woodlot Trail (original route) This hiking/biking trail can be accessed from the bottom at the second corner of Peter’s Rd in Crawford

 Fraser Hill Viewpoint

-The network of multi use trails on the northern part of the Crawford Peninsula offers quick access to some beautiful viewpoints.
-While most mountain bikers
+Trailforks link Fraser Hill Viewpoint Trail The network of multi-use trails on the northern part of the Crawford Peninsula offers quick access to some beautiful

 William Fraser Trail